quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Version Negotiation Packet {#packet-version}

-A Version Negotiation packet has a type octet of 0x81 and is sent only by servers.
+A Version Negotiation packet has a type value of 0x01 and is sent only by servers.
 The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server.